What Is a Connected Workplace and How to Create One?

 Technology and Tools Supporting Connected Workplace

 It’s no longer about where you go, it's about what you get done.
-By connecting disparate data points, technologies such as artificial intelligence, robotics, cloud or mobility offerings help organizations make faster and better decisions.
+By connecting disparate data points, workplace technologies help organizations make faster and better decisions.
 Plus, they bring excitement to the business, boost productivity and increase security!
+Here are some of the most-used connected workplace technologies:

 30 Ideas to Create a More Connected Workplace